SNN

 Dr. Hector Guzman from the Smithsonian Tropical Research Institute, Panama said, “We placed satellite transmitters on 10 humpback whales in Salinas (Ecuador), already on their migratory route to feeding areas in Chile and Antarctica.
 We tagged 5 adult females with calves and five adults, mostly males.
 I have been deploying satellite tags on humpback whales, blue whales, orcas and other whales to learn about their little-known migration and movement ecology, and to detect how global change in oceans may be changing their behavior.”

-Professor Brendan Mackey, WCP Co-Director at Griffith, said, “Understanding how is affecting whales in the Southern Hemisphere is really important for their conservation.
+Professor Brendan Mackey, WCP Co-Director at Griffith, said, “Understanding how climate change is affecting whales in the Southern Hemisphere is really important for their conservation.
 But this is a huge task that can only be achieved through scientists collaborating globally.
 The satellite tagging of the 10 humpback whales in Ecuador kicks off a new research program between Australia, South African and South American university researchers.”

 Explore further